brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 5/1 Thessalonians 5 15 bht.md

 # 1 Thessalonians 5:15 Commentary Help Text

 ## BHT:
-We are called to follow after the good and not to retaliate with evil, whether towards believers or non-believers.
-This means refraining from seeking revenge and instead choosing to bestow favors upon even our enemies.
-As Christians, we are called to a higher standard of conduct, showing kindness and generosity to all.
-This teaching sets us apart and reflects the example of Jesus, who showed us the way of forgiveness and love.
-Let us seek to do good and honor God in all our actions.
+Christians are warned not to retaliate with evil for evil, but rather to pursue what is good and beneficial to others, regardless of whether they are fellow believers or non-believers.
+This teaching goes against the common practice of retaliation, emphasizing the unique standard of conduct set by Christianity.
+By patiently enduring and refraining from inflicting harm, believers can demonstrate their faith, love, and commitment to the glory of God by bestowing favors even upon their enemies.

 ## Choicest Commentary Quotes:
 ### Henry Alford: